Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/TestGuide.md

 sdk\<service name>\Azure.ResourceManager.<service>\tests\SessionRecords
 ```

+**Note**:

-**Note**: Considering that in Git directories exist implicitly, so you might need to create the `Scenario` and `SessionRecords` directories by yourself after cloning the repo.
+1.Considering that in Git directories exist implicitly, so you might need to create the `Scenario` and `SessionRecords` directories by yourself after cloning the repo.

+2. The recording files under SessionRecords will eventually be migrated to the assets repository by the test proxy.
+For more details, please refer to [these steps](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/resourcemanager/Azure.ResourceManager/docs/TestGuide.md#test-proxy).

 ## Writing scenario tests